Skip to main content

 Caldo de Feijão (Bean Stew)

-Fogo Island specialty featuring local beans and vegetables.
-The volcanic soil gives unique flavors.
+A Fogo Island stew of local beans and vegetables.
+The island's volcanic soil shapes how the beans taste.

 Goat Dishes